Solidity: Multicall - Aggregate Multiple Contract Calls

 • Some are used for trading or DeFi stuff.

-• Or use an old phone to create wallets, and NEVER connect it to the Internet.
+• Or use an old phone to create wallets, and NEVER connect it to Internet.

 • Use hardware wallet's hidden wallet with passphrase.

-• Modify the seed phrase with a secret rule that only you know.
+• Modify the seed phrase with a secret rule only you know.

 • Keep at least 2 copies in different locations.